 Practice for 10-15 minutes a day.

-Repetition is key for kids at this age, so try to get outside and offer them their bike for a little bit every day.
+Repetition is key for kids at this age, so try to get outside and offer them their balance bike for a little bit every day.
 That said, don’t overwhelm them.
 Let them try for a few minutes and if they start to get frustrated, move on.
 Try again tomorrow.

 Find a hill.

-Pick some cool accessories.
+Pick some fun accessories.

 Other kids might enjoy bike gloves, a bell on their handlebars, or a basket to tote their teddy bear in.
 No, this isn’t going to help them to learn to actually ride, but it might entice them to spend more time on their bike.

 If it is important to you that they ride, the best thing you can do is make cycling a part of your family routine.
 Get a trailer or child seat and go for rides that way.
 In no time, they will demand to be riding on their own.